jaredp/auto-refreshing-browser-console/README.md

 `$ consoleserver` from the root directory of your project, or

-`$ consoleserver projectDir` to use projectDir as the root of your project
+`$ consoleserver -d projectDir` to use projectDir as the root of your project

+`$ consoleserver -p [number]` will run the server from port p.
+If -p is omitted, the port defaults to 7000.
+Port p+1 is also used by the program.

 The program will print